drfreder/king-and-frederickson/README.md

 Productivity
 ================
 Megan Frederickson and Molly King
-February 3, 2021
+February 6, 2021

 This repo contains the data and code for the analyses in:

 King MM, Frederickson ME.
 The Pandemic Penalty: COVID-19’s gendered impact on scientific productivity.
 Currently under review, preprint available on SocArXiv.
-The repo was updated on in early February, 2021 after receiving reviewer comments.
+The repo was updated in early February, 2021 after receiving reviewer comments.

 In the paper, we quantified how the COVID-19 pandemic is affecting the